 FoodCorps is a national service program that connects kids to healthy food in school.

 If you would like to know more about the great work FoodCorps Iowa service members are doing, check out the FoodCorps Iowa field reports at this link, and its Facebook page at this link.
-Also, check out some of the Local Food Team’s FoodCorps blog posts below.
+Also, check out some of our FoodCorps blog posts below.

-- Register today for the Iowa Farm to School Conference
+- Register by June 16 for virtual Iowa Farm to School and Early Care Conference